 Horizontal Vs Vertical Shades

 When most people think of horizontal shades or blinds, the old mini blinds come to mind in a metallic finish.
 Vertical window treatments are a newer design than horizontal counterparts are and they look much more fashionable and up to date.
 Vertical window treatments were actually made to use in large windows and sliding glass doors because of the manner in which they operate.
 They slide side to side instead of up and down like horizontal window coverings.
 You can choose from thousands of fabrics on a vertical shade to match your decor perfectly.
 Many times, you may have a sliding glass door with vertical shades and another window in the same room with horizontal shades that are made from the same fabric and in the same color to match perfectly.
 But, all do not have to match anymore.
 You can choose the same fabric with a print for a smaller window and a solid color fabric of the same type for a highlight and contrast on the sliding glass door for a great work of art.
+If you want to install new glass doors in your home, be sure to work with a residential glass company to get high-quality service.

 Custom Vertical Shades